 Margaret is a founding board member of Gaia Cares.
 She has embraced the vision and mission of Gaia Cares with energy, creativity and a passion for helping seniors in Greater Vancouver.

 Geraldine W. S. Lui

 Geraldine had worked in the banking industry for almost 40 years.
 She was Senior Operations Manager at TD Bank and before she retired, Geraldine was AVP and Branch Manager at HSBC Bank Canada.
 Geraldine was a committee member of a number of NGOs, namely, BC Children’s Hospital Foundation, Tapestry Foundation, St. Paul’s Hospital Foundation and S.U.C.C.E.S.S.
 Foundation.
 She was a board member of Mount Saint Joseph Hospital Foundation for seven years in 1990’s.
 She was also a board member of Hong Kong Merchants’ Association of Vancouver serving until 2019, and is currently the Chairperson of Paulinian Alumni Vancouver.

-Geraldine is a founding board member and Vice President of GCCWS.
+Geraldine is a founding board member and Secretary of Gaia Cares.
 Seeing seniors have a healthy and active lifestyle and maintain self confidence in life is very inspiring to her.
 She also finds seniors capable of sharing traditions and bringing wisdom to their families and people around them.
 Geraldine is keen to be part of a charitable organization that will deliver social programs to help seniors embrace aging.
 She hopes to see family caregivers supported through knowledge and techniques to enable them to care for aging family members as well as themselves.

 John S. Henderson, C.P.A., C.A.